Amruta Patil: Graphic Novels

+Painting

 Patil’s visual practice includes large-scale paintings and mixed media works.
-Her first solo exhibition, Altar, was presented at the Serendipity Arts Festival in Goa in December 2019.
+Her first solo exhibition, Altar was presented at the Serendipity Arts Festival in Goa in December 2019.
 During the COVID-19 lockdowns, she focused extensively on painting, which she has described as an important phase in the development of her artistic practice.

+She collaborated with Sufi scholar and lineage holder of the Inayatiyya tradition, Pir Zia Inayat Khan, on a legendarium about prophets from various world cultures.
+'Tears From the Mother of the Sun', featuring 40 paintings by Patil and text by Khan, was released in January 2026.

 Public engagements

 Amruta Patil was a speaker at the Zee Jaipur Literature Festival in 2017.

 In 2018, she was a speaker and artist in residence at the School of Divinity, University of Chicago.